-House Democrats believe quality higher education must be accessible and affordable to empower America’s working families to succeed in our economy.
+House Democrats have launced “Aim Higher,” a campaign where House Democrats will put forth bold policy solutions to make higher education work for all students.
+Quality higher education must be accessible and affordable to empower America’s working families to succeed in our economy.
 The decades old promise of the Higher Education Act (HEA) is to expand access and provide an affordable education to those who had been traditionally underserved by colleges and universities.
 It is Congress’ responsibility to reexamine federal policy to ensure HEA lives up to this charge.

 Higher education is still out of reach for too many students.
 Many families have never sent a member to college and think that higher education is unattainable, unnecessary, or too expensive.
 In too many classrooms in America, working towards a higher education is the exception, not the norm, even though studies and projections tell us that some form of higher education will be necessary to succeed in the 21st century economy.